 The Upstarts were a group of young, powerful and wealthy people (most of them mutants) competing against each other.
+The Upstarts competition largely centered around killing various targets (especially mutants) to rack up points.
 Each of them were in the game for different reasons.
 Some wanted to establish themselves as dangerous criminals, others tried to gain more power and influence and some were simply taking part out of boredom.
-Their competition was organized by the mysterious Gamesmaster, who named special tasks (mostly killing certain targets).
-Whoever accomplish said task first would increase his personal score.
+Their competition was organized by the mysterious Gamesmaster, who acted as arbiter and quest-maker for the games.

 Founders: Gamesmaster and Selene

 Membership: Shinobi Shaw, Trevor Fitzroy, Gamesmaster, Fabian Cortez, Graydon Creed, Siena Blaze, Fenris

 - Andrea and Andreas von Strucker were introduced as rich people on a Safari where they first encountered Storm.
 Later, they emerged as the super-powered Fenris and were revealed as the children of Baron Strucker of Hydra.
 [Uncanny X-Men (1st series) #194, 196, 200]

 - Selene joined the Inner Circle I as their Black Queen.
 She was constantly trying to overpower her partners in the Inner Circle, especially after Sebastian Shaw was ruled out.
 She feared for her position, as the two other members of the Inner Circle, Magneto and Emma Frost, opposed her.
 [New Mutants (1st series) #75]